Morgantown Municipal Airport

 Morgantown Municipal Airport is three miles east of Morgantown, in Monongalia County, West Virginia.
 It is also known as Walter L. Bill Hart Field.
 It sees one passenger airline, United Express operated by Skywest Airlines, which is subsidized by the Essential Air Service program.

 The FAA's National Plan of Integrated Airport Systems for 2021–2025 categorized it as a nonprimary commercial service airport (fewer than 10,000 enplanements per year).

-The airport's runway cannot handle larger airplanes, but it has filed a request with the Federal Aviation Administration to lengthen the runway by 1001 feet.
+The airport's runway cannot handle larger airplanes, but it has filed a request with the Federal Aviation Administration to lengthen the runway by 1001 ft.

 Facilities

-The airport covers 494 acres (200 ha) at an elevation of 1,244 feet (379 m) above sea level.
-Its single runway, 18/36, is 5,199 by 150 feet (1,585 x 46 m).
+The airport covers 494 acre at an elevation of 1244 ft above sea level.
+Its single runway, 18/36, is 5199 ft by 150 ft.

 In the year ending December 31, 2022, the airport had 59,641 aircraft operations, an average of 163 per day: 56% general aviation, 41% air taxi and 3% military.
 In January 2024, there were 23 aircraft based at this airport: 22 single-engine and 1 multi-engine.

 In January 2008 a $1.9 million federal grant was awarded for an access road between the airport and Interstate 68.